 James Graham Brown Honors Program

 High school seniors of exceptional academic ability are eligible to apply for admission to the Thomas More Honors Program.
-Students accepted into the program receive full-tuition James Graham Brown Honors Scholarships, and they participate in a special program of Honors Seminars, Community Experience, and the opportunity for advanced research (a Fellowship) in their majors under the direction of Honors professors.
+Students accepted into the program can receive full-tuition James Graham Brown Honors Scholarships, and they participate in a special program of Honors Seminars, Community Experience, and the opportunity for advanced research (a Fellowship) in their majors under the direction of Honors professors.
 This small program not only enhances the educational experience of academically superior students, and provides them with tuition-free scholarships, but also provides Honors students with exceptional college credentials for future experiences or graduate school opportunities.

 Interested students may obtain an application form from Kristi Lehmer, Executive Director of Enrollment Management, email@example.com, 859.344.3514.